 Simple English definitions for legal terms

-Read a random definition: simultaneous death
+Read a random definition: corpus

 An alternative contingent remainder is when someone gives property to another person, but with two different conditions.
 One condition might be that the person must do something, like graduate from college, in order to keep the property.
 The other condition might be that if the first condition isn't met, the property goes to someone else, like a brother.
 This means that no matter what happens, the property will always go to someone, and the original owner will no longer have it.